Kostecki fastest in Tasmania Supercars Practice 1 - Speedcafe

 The next six on the timesheet were Chevrolet drivers, namely Will Brown (#9 Coca-Cola Camaro), Shane van Gisbergen (#97 Red Bull Ampol Camaro), Mark Winterbottom (#18 DeWalt Camaro), Jack Smith (#4 SCT Logistics Camaro), Broc Feeney (#88 Red Bull Ampol Camaro), and Andre Heimgartner (#8 R&J Batteries Camaro).

-A particularly cold morning greeted the Supercars field, with the ambient four degrees Celsius and the ‘feels like’ being 0.6C at the start of the 30-minute session, at 09:00 local time.
+A particularly cold morning greeted the Repco Supercars Championship field, with the ambient four degrees Celsius and the ‘feels like’ being 0.6C at the start of the 30-minute session, at 09:00 local time.

-With the vast majority rolling out on new tyres, the frigid weather was reflected in the timesheets, with Brodie Kostecki (#99 Coca-Cola Camaro) fastest after the first flyers on only a 0:56.1008s, before Erebus Motorsport team-mate Will Brown (#9 Coca-Cola Camaro) moved the marker to a 0:52.4367s next time through.
+With the vast majority rolling out on new tyres, the frigid weather was reflected in the timesheets, with Kostecki fastest after the first flyers on only a 0:56.1008s, before Erebus team-mate Brown moved the marker to a 0:52.4367s next time through.

-At that point, three Ford drivers were covered by less than half a tenth of a second, with Dick Johnson Racing’s Will Davison (#17 Shell V-Power Mustang) on a 0:51.2730s and James Courtney (#5 Snowy Rivers Caravans Mustang), in another Tickford car, on a 0:51.2988s.
+At that point, three Ford drivers were covered by less than half a tenth of a second, with Dick Johnson Racing’s Davison on a 0:51.2730s and Courtney on a 0:51.2988s.

 Kostecki had just moved to fourth on a 0:51.3983s when he had a minor moment on his second run, running long at Brambles Hairpin (Turn 4) but pulling up just shy of the gravel.

-Shane van Gisbergen (#97 Red Bull Ampol Camaro) took new front springs for his second run and moved up to fifth with a 0:51.4341s, before Andre Heimgartner (#8 R&J Batteries Camaro) also ran somewhat long at Brambles.
+Van Gisbergen took new front springs for his second run and moved up to fifth with a 0:51.4341s, before Heimgartner also ran somewhat long at Brambles.

 Minutes later, Scott Pye (#20 East Coast Car Rentals Camaro) and Bryce Fullwood (#14 Middy’s Camaro) strayed over the white line at the hairpin, with the former nosing into the gravel trap and picking up some stones.

-Meanwhile, back in pit lane, the Red Bull Ampol Racing crew fetched a fire extinguisher to deal with a smoking chunk of rubber under Broc Feeney’s #88 Camaro.
+Meanwhile, back in pit lane, the Triple Eight Race Engineering crew fetched a fire extinguisher to deal with a smoking chunk of rubber under Broc Feeney’s #88 Camaro.

 New tyres were the popular choice for the final minutes of the session as teams went for qualifying simulations, and the timing screen lit up again in the final 30 seconds before the chequered flag.